University-for-the-Creative-Arts/algorithm-project-AlexTreml/Commentary.md

 ### Sky Integration
 To make the system immersive, the material was applied to a **Sky Sphere** that surrounds the player.
-As intensity rises, the entire sky brightens and the scrolling texture accelerates, giving the sense of a storm forming.
+As intensity rises, the entire sky brightens and the scrolling texture accelerates.
-Because the MetaSound and material share the same input value, the visual and audio atmospheres evolve together.
+Because the MetaSound and material share the same input value, the visual and audio atmospheres change together.
-This approach stays fully procedural—no pre-recorded animation—since all parameters are algorithmically generated from live input.
+All parameters are generated from live input.

 https://github.com/user-attachments/assets/8ae0a753-e3a8-4166-b713-e56ee91600c4